Justin Jefferson

 Justin Jefferson Bio

-Justin Jamal Jefferson is an American professional football wide receiver for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the Louisiana State University Tigers, where he won the 2020 College Football Playoff National Championship as a junior before being drafted by the Vikings in the first round of the 2020 NFL Draft.
+Justin Jamal Jefferson (born June 16, 1999) is an American professional football wide receiver for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the LSU Tigers, winning the 2020 College Football Playoff National Championship as a junior before being drafted by the Vikings in the first round of the 2020 NFL draft.
 Jefferson has been named to the Pro Bowl and the All-Pro team in four of his first five seasons and has amassed the most receiving yards through a player’s first five seasons in NFL history.
-In 2022, at 23 years old, he became the youngest player to lead the league in receptions and receiving yards, earning Offensive Player of the Year honors.
+In 2022, at 23 years old, he became the youngest player to lead the league in receptions and receiving yards, earning NFL Offensive Player of the Year honors.

 Early Life and Background

 Justin Jamal Jefferson was born on June 16, 1999, in St. Rose, Louisiana, to John and Elaine Jefferson.
-He attended Destrehan High School in Destrehan, Louisiana, where he began to develop his skills as a wide receiver.
-Despite being a low three-star prospect and ranked as the nation’s 308th best wide receiver coming out of high school, he committed to Louisiana State University (LSU) to play college football.
-His determination and talent would soon lead him to significant achievements in his football career.
+He attended Destrehan High School in Destrehan, Louisiana, where he developed into a football prospect.
+Rated as a low three-star recruit, he was ranked by 247Sports as the nation’s 308th-best wide receiver in his class.

 Path to American Football